Pets for Adoption

 What if I adopt a kitten or puppy before it's old enough to be spayed or neutered?

-If pets are adopted prior to the altering age of 5-6 months, BYC will provide a voucher for the pet to be spayed/neutered at an Erie-located vet when the pet becomes of age.
-If you prefer to work with a vet other than those who will accept BYC vouchers, we will reimburse you up to the amount we would have paid.
-Reimbursement varies by size and age of pet.
+If pets are adopted prior to the altering age of 5-6 months, BYC will provide for the pet to be spayed/neutered at our on-site vet clinic when the pet becomes of age.

 Does BYC adopt out special needs pets?